Sub-Xaero/stimulus-library/docs/controllers/empty_dom_controller.md

 ## Simple Case

-The controller emits an event `dom:empty` when the container becomes empty, and `dom:not-empty` when it is no longer empty.
+The controller emits an event `dom:empty` when the container becomes empty, and `dom:not-empty` when it is no longer empty (and for every DOM update that means it is still not empty).
 Use those events to hook up other Stimulus actions.
 This particular example toggles the hide/show of a nice status message when the container is empty.

 <!-- tabs:start -->

 ## ** HTML **

 [example](../examples/empty_dom_controller.html.erb ':include :type=code')

 ## ** HAML **

 [example](../examples/empty_dom_controller.html.haml ':include :type=code')
 <!-- tabs:end -->